-- (14) The significant investor protection concern raised by the offer of binary options to retail clients led to the adoption of ESMA's Decisions (EU) 2018/795, (EU) 2018/1466, (EU) 2018/2064 and (EU) 2019/509.
 However, ESMA's measures are temporary.
-According to the information provided by the AFM, the significant investor protection concern raised by these products continues to exist at national level and needs to be addressed on a longer-term basis to avoid the detrimental consequences that would arise from their unrestricted offer to retail clients. - (15) As the national measure is the same as ESMA's measure, ESMA has taken into account the reasons for ESMA's measure referred to by the AFM as well as the additional information and reasons given by the AFM.
-Based on this information, ESMA is satisfied that the national measure is justified and proportionate.
+According to the information provided by the AFM, the significant investor protection concern raised by these products continues to exist at national level and needs to be addressed on a longer-term basis to avoid the detrimental consequences that would arise from their unrestricted offer to retail clients.

+(15) As the national measures are the same as ESMA's measures, ESMA has taken into account the reasons for ESMA's measures referred to by the AFM as well as the additional information and reasons given by the AFM.
+Based on this information, ESMA is satisfied that the national measures are justified and proportionate.